top of page

 “That was your first time?” she asked.

 “Marrying or dying?”
 I refocused on the portal.
 We were about there.
-The wind was with us and speeding us along at a perfect seven knots.
+The wind was with us and speeding us along at a perfect fourteen knots.
 I adjusted our course.
 Just another minute and we’d be in.

 “Dying.
 You were married to Marco the first time you died?”